10.1 Law Issue Spotting and HR Playbook Logic

 Test Your Knowledge

-An employee complaint mentions missed overtime, medical leave, and unfair treatment.
+A single employee email mentions missed overtime, an upcoming surgery, and unfair treatment tied to age.
 What should HR do first?

 A